Bank of England note issues: £20

 £20 notes, in white, appeared in 1725 and continued to be issued until 1943.
 They ceased to be legal tender in 1945.

-After the 1967 sterling devaluation increased demand for a higher denomination notes than £10, the Series D £20 note was introduced on 9 July 1970.
-The note was predominantly purple and featuring a statue of William Shakespeare and the balcony scene from Romeo and Juliet on its reverse.
+Following the devaluation of sterling in 1967, which increased demand for a higher denomination notes than £10, the Series D £20 note was introduced on 9 July 1970.
+It was predominantly purple and featured a statue of William Shakespeare and the balcony scene from Romeo and Juliet on its reverse.
 On 5 June 1991 this note was replaced by the first Series E £20 note, featuring the physicist Michael Faraday and the Royal Institution lectures.
 By 1999 this note had been extensively counterfeited, and therefore it became the first denomination to be replaced on 22 June 1999 by a second Series E design, featuring a bolder denomination figure at the top left of the obverse side, and a reverse side featuring the composer Sir Edward Elgar and Worcester Cathedral.

-In February 2006, the Bank announced a new design for the note which featured Scottish economist Adam Smith with a drawing of a pin factory – the institution which supposedly inspired his theory of economics.
-Smith is the first Scot to appear on a Bank of England note, although the economist has already appeared on Scottish Clydesdale Bank £50 notes.
-The design of the £20 note was controversial for two reasons: the choice of a Scottish figure on an English note was a break with tradition; and the removal of Elgar took place in the year of the 150th anniversary of the composer's birth, causing a group of English MPs to table a motion in the House of Commons calling for the new design to be delayed.
+In February 2006, the Bank announced a new design for the £20 note, featuring Scottish economist Adam Smith with a drawing of a pin factory – the institution which supposedly inspired his theory of economics.
+Smith was the first Scot to appear on a Bank of England note, although the economist had already appeared on Scottish Clydesdale Bank £50 notes.
+The design of the £20 note was controversial for two reasons: the choice of a Scottish figure on an English note was a break with tradition; and the removal of Elgar took place in the year of the 150th anniversary of the composer's birth, prompting a group of English MPs to table a motion in the House of Commons calling for the new design to be delayed.
 The new note entered circulation on 13 March 2007.
 The Elgar note ceased to be legal tender on 30 June 2010.

 A new polymer £20 note, featuring the artist J. M. W. Turner, was issued in 2020.